Project: Grow @thegrange

 The turning point for Tom came when he heard about a community food growing network called Grow Blackpool, which is managed by Groundwork and funded by Blackpool Council Public Health.
 It runs regular sessions at community growing sites across Blackpool where people can come along and not only learn new skills and make new friends, but also improve their health and well-being.

 Although he'd had no previous interest in gardening, Tom liked the idea of meeting new people and learning some new skills, so he decided to give it a go.
 That was over a year ago.
-He now enjoys it so much that he takes a tram and a bus twice a week to make the 3 mile journey from his home to Grow Blackpool’s community garden the @thegrange community centre, whatever the weather.
+He now enjoys it so much that he takes a tram and a bus twice a week to make the three mile journey from his home to Grow Blackpool’s community garden the @thegrange community centre, whatever the weather.

 I don't know what's going to happen in the future.
 I just love that I'm volunteering.
 It's like a job to me.
 They always ask me: when are you coming back?
 Because we need you.
 It's positive to me, that I'm part of the team.